EU Commission proposes blocking billions in funds to Hungary

-BRUSSELS (AP) — The European Union’s executive branch recommended Wednesday that billions of euros of EU funds allocated to Hungary remain frozen over its failure to implement solid rule-of-law reforms, a move highlighting lingering divergences between the European partners.
+BRUSSELS (AP) — The European Union’s executive branch recommended Wednesday that billions of euros of EU funds allocated to Hungary remain frozen over its failure to implement solid rule-of-law reforms, a move highlighting the growing rift between the EU’s traditional Western democratic values and its partner’s democratic backsliding.

-The European Council, which represents the bloc’s 27 countries, has until Dec.
+The EU's 27 nations have until Dec.
 19 to take a decision based on the Commission’s proposal, which came as Hungary continues to block crucial EU decisions such as the disbursement of 18 billion euros of financial aid to Ukraine and a global tax deal.

 Hungarian Prime Minister Viktor Orban has also angered the bloc’s officials with his repeated criticism of the EU sanctions targeting Russia for its war in Ukraine.

+“This is an historic moment for the protection of the rule of law in Europe," said Petri Sarvamaa, a member of the European Parliament's committee on budgetary control.
+“If EU citizens’ money cannot be protected against irregularities, then it cannot be disbursed.”

+European lawmakers last week put pressure on the Commission and Council, which represents the bloc’s 27 countries, with a resolution asking them to freeze the funds.

-Although Hungary insists it does not link the issue of EU funds to other topics, many in Brussels see the vetoes as a sign that Orban is trying to blackmail the rest of the bloc into releasing billions in regular EU funds and pandemic recovery cash that have been held up.
+Although Hungary insists it does not link the issue of EU funds to other topics, many in Brussels see its vetoes as a sign that Orban is trying to blackmail the rest of the bloc into releasing the billions in regular EU funds and pandemic recovery cash that has been held up.

 The EU’s executive branch proposed in September that the bloc suspend around 7.5 billion euros ($7.5 billion) in regular funding to Hungary over concerns about democratic backsliding and the possible mismanagement of EU money.